pianoholic0120/CV-Final/README.md

 #### Create the environment using conda

     conda create -n reloc3r python=3.11 cmake=3.14.0

     conda activate reloc3r

     conda install pytorch torchvision pytorch-cuda=12.1 -c pytorch -c nvidia  # use the correct version of cuda for your system

     pip install -r requirements.txt

     # optional: you can also install additional packages to:

     # - add support for HEIC images

     pip install -r requirements_optional.txt

 #### Compile cuda kernels for RoPE

     cd croco/models/curope/

     python setup.py build_ext --inplace

     cd ../../../

 - The pre-trained model weights will automatically download when running the evaluation and demo code below.
 - Note that the pre-trained weights does not include 7scenes, which is crucial for valid comparison and testing.

+### ACE0 - generate poses

+- You can directly follow the desciption of the original [ACE0 github codebase](https://github.com/nianticlabs/acezero) for detailed installation setup.

+#### Create the environment using conda

+    conda env create -f environment.yml

+    conda activate ace0

+#### C++/Python binding

+(In order to register cameras to the scene, it relies on the RANSAC implementation of the DSAC* paper, which is written in C++)

+    cd dsacstar

+    python setup.py install

+    cd ..

 ### Main body - 2D images & poses to 3D point cloud

 #### Create the environment using conda

     conda env create -f environment.yml -n {scenes310}

     conda activate {scenes310}

     pip install -r requirements.txt